AliAlSudani0/ds-sleep-classifier/README.md

 ![alt text](./images/step_2.png)

-On your profile, navigate to and click on "projects", and then click on "Add project".
-Finally click the arrow navigation to create project on your profile.
+In your newly create repo, navigate to "Projects", and then click on "Add project" (green button).
+Normally you don't have created a project yet, so you can click the arrow navigation to create project on your profile.
+This project can be added at the end to your repository.
 ![alt text](./images/add_project.png)